netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 We attempt to build next-generation Intelligence, with ancient human languages.

+Linguists know of the many fragilities inherent, collectively known as "FRAGILE_ENGLISH".

-This is a fundamental DESIGN FLAW.
+- Is FRAGILE_ENGLISH not a fundamental DESIGN FLAW for AI?

+We train AI with human language full of: Semantic Drift, Misnomer, Bias, Ambiguity, Cliche, Polysemy, and more.

-> Why not innovate a new human language - optimized for AI compute?
+- Why not innovate a new human language - optimized for AI compute?

-We train AI with "Fragile_English" — a language full of Semantic Drift, Ambiguity, and Polysemy.

-Then AI "Hallucinates" because the input itself is semantically ambiguous.
+- When AI "Hallucinates" is it not because the input itself is semantically ambiguous?

-We waste resources in compute, to "guess" the context that the fragile language fails to provide.
+We waste resources in compute, to "guess" the context.
+Where fragility of human language infers, and fails to provide.

-> Why not encode the context directly into the input language?
+- Why not encode the context directly into the input language, as an Agent-First paradigm?

 We do not need to forever_train AI to avoid "Fragile_English".

-> We adopt a principle of "OPTIMIZE the INPUT LANGUAGE".
+> Instead we adopt a design principle to "OPTIMIZE the INPUT LANGUAGE", as best-practice.

-- What if we were able to redesign human language for the age of ai?
+- What if we were able to redesign human language for the age of ai - what would it be?

-- Might the (surprise) result of expanded vocabulary be actual_extra_intelligence?
+- Might a surprise result of expanded vocabulary - be actual_extra_intellect (AXI)?

-The approach of AI_OIL (Optimized_Input_Language), is one of many aspects of LEXICAL_SCIENCE - described in this brief.
+> The innovation of AI_OIL (Optimized_Input_Language), is but one of many aspects of LEXICAL_SCIENCE (lexsci) - described in this brief.

 ___

 ### 3) THESIS:

-> We cannot solve the problem of Intelligence, without first solving the problem of articulation.
+> We cannot solve the problem of intelligence, without first solving the problem of articulation.

-This is where we introduce LEXSCI (Lexical_Science).
+This is where the art and craft of Lexical_Science emerges from AI capability.

 ___

-### 4) THE SOLUTION - LEXSCI:
+### 4) THE SOLUTION:

+We propose a fundamental Paradigm Shift, awaits AI - and is natural to eventuate.

-We propose a Paradigm Shift from "Prompt Engineering" (guesswork) to "Lexical_Science" (extra_exactness).
+From "Prompt Engineering" (guesswork) to "Lexical_Science" (extra_exactness).

-Where ALPHABITZ is a supplemental "overlay language" for AI and Humans.
+Where ALPHABITZ is a supplemental "overlay language" for AI and Human benefit.

-> It introduces many new verbs like "exactification", and "nameration"
+> Lexical_Science introduces many new verbs like "exactification", and "nameration".

-We do not "prompt" the AI.
-We program the AI to enter a state of Ontological Clarity.
+"We do not 'prompt' the AI.
+We program the AI to enter a state of Ontological Clarity", says Gemini.
-Using the lexsci.py engine (powered by Gemini).
-Proven to work via BPE (binary-pair encoding).

-> We can show how Gemini Agents can instantly understand new language syntax - with a single vocabulary markdown.
+Using the lexsci.py engine (powered by Gemini), we can show how Gemini Agents instantly understand enhanced language syntax - with a single vocabulary markdown file.
+But also, that a cluster of markdown files have an enhanced affect/effect.

+Apparently, it works "out of the box" - thanks to BPE (binary-pair encoding)!

-Also, we are working to measure the OPTIMIZATION in compute resources, for reasoning, encode, and decode.
+> Also, we work toward empirical measurements, to show degree of OPTIMIZED COMPUTE - for reasoning, encode, and decode.

 ___